IBM Cloud Docs

 • Create a script that periodically downloads all of your secrets and then imports them into your backup instance.

-• Create a destination and subscription in Event Notifications that points to an IBM Cloud Functions action.
+• Create a destination and subscription in Event Notifications that points to an IBM Cloud Code Engine action.
 Configure the action to listen for lifecycle events such as secret_created and secret_rotated.
 Then, when the action receives the event, the action downloads the secret from one instance and adds it to the backup instance.

 Currently, Secrets Manager supports notifications for certificates only.
 To learn about the various available lifecycle event types, see Enabling event notifications.